Greatest Halloween Movies of All Time

 Fan FAQs

-Why is Halloween (1978) leading over Beetlejuice (1988) in the Greatest Halloween Movies league?
+Why is Halloween (1978) dominating over Beetlejuice in the Greatest Halloween Movies of All Time league?